pingcap/blog/how-to-trace-linux-system-calls-in-production-with-minimal-impact-on-performance.md

 ## Summary of Linux profilers

-For issues such as “Why can’t the software run on this machine,” strace is still a powerful system call tracer in Linux.
+For issues such as "Why can't the software run on this machine," strace is still a powerful system call tracer in Linux.
 But to trace the latency of system calls, the BPF-based perf-trace is a better option.
 In containers or K8s environments that use cgroup v2, traceloop is the easiest to use.